 Increase or maintain funding to both DHSS and local health department programs

-Allow local public health leaders and local officials – the experts on public health and on their own communities – to make the necessary and timely decisions to protect the health of their community
+Allow local public health leaders and local officials to make the necessary and timely decisions based on evidence and science to protect the health of their community

 Create tax incentives for grocery stores, community gardens, urban farms, etc. to locate in food deserts

-The governor has until June 28th, 2021 to sign all bills that have been passed by the Missouri General Assembly, and is expected to do so.
-For more about Jackson County Health Department’s policy priorities, especially on the local level, see our full 2021 Policy Agenda.
+The governor has until June 27, 2022, to sign the bills that have been Truly Agreed to and Finally Passed by the General Assembly.
+He has until July 1 to sign the budget bills.
+To learn more about Jackson County Health Department’s policy priorities, see our full 2022 Policy Agenda.

 - March 2023 (2)

 - August 2022 (1)

 - May 2022 (1)

 - April 2022 (4)